 Multiple cases of unauthorised remote access software being used

 Malware present within the network which had been dormant for over 3 months

-Multiple cases of Open Administrative Sessions between various servers
+Multiple cases of open administrative sessions between various servers

 Examples of these threats included:

 Because of the nature of the vulnerabilities found and the potential threat to the wider Supply Chain, some software updates were postponed.

-GuardYoo’s Compromise Assessment audit helped the ERP provider’s Cyber Team identify which projects needed to be prioritised.
+The ERP provider agreed that the Compromise Assessment provided much more relevant results in comparison to penetration tests taken in the past.
 As a result, the customer committed to undertake regular GuardYoo Compromise Assessments as part of their overall cyber security strategy.